 Ward accommodation

 The room where your bed is will only have patients of the same sex as you.
-Your toilet and bathroom will be just for your gender, and will be close to your bed area, unless you need assistance where specialist bathroom facilities will be used.
+Your toilet and bathroom will be close to your bed area, unless you need assistance where specialist bathroom facilities will be used.

 It is possible that there will be both men and women patients on the ward, but they will not share your sleeping area.
 You may have to cross a ward corridor to reach your bathroom, but you will not have to walk through opposite-sex areas.